 The mess they make has an unpleasant smell, so if you clean it up as soon as you can, you will actually need to do less work later.
 On the other hand, you will make your little guinea pigs just a little bit happier.

-• Hay and a Lot of It
+6. Hay and a Lot of It

-As we have already mentioned, guinea pigs love to eat, hide and play.
+Guinea pigs love to eat, hide and play.
 These are the same reasons why they love hay so much.
 The thing is that the greener the hay is, the happier it will make the guinea pigs.

-Moreover, they are very kind animals, they rarely bite or scratch.
+Moreover, they are very kind animals.
+They rarely bite or scratch.
 This is why if you show them you are not doing them any harm, you will forever be in their heart.

-• Give Them Floor Time
+9. Give Them Floor Time

 Nobody likes to continuously live in a limited space.
 Moreover, guinea pigs love to exercise.
 This is why you need to offer them at least a little bit of your time every day to run around in your house in order to get some exercise.

-• Pay a Visit to a Vet From Time to Time
+10. Pay a Visit to a Vet From Time to Time